When Modalities Remember: Continual Learning for Multimodal Knowledge Graphs: Introduction

+Taking Figure \ref{fig:cmmkg-evolution} as an example, at a given snapshot, the graph already contains structured triples about national leaders, along with official portraits, news photos, and biographical text.
+This creates a trade-off: retraining the entire graph from scratch is too costly, while continual learning based only on structural information overlooks key multimodal signals, such as headshots, campaign posters, and news text, which are essential for distinguishing political figures and tracking changes in their relationships.
 We summarize three main challenges facing CMMKGR.
 First, new entities are often weak in structure but strong in multimodal signals, so the model has to rely on images and text to handle the cold-start stage.
 Second, in continual learning, what gets disrupted is not just structural embeddings, but also visual projections, textual projections, and cross-modal alignment, which can weaken the multimodal semantics of previously learned knowledge.
 Third, the order of learning new knowledge affects incremental performance.
 Samples that are closer to old entities in graph structure or in visual and textual semantics are usually easier to learn, so they are better starting points for training.

 Based on the above analysis, we argue that in continual learning, multimodal information is not merely auxiliary evidence for improving embedding quality, but also serves as a stable semantic anchor for mitigating forgetting.
 Compared with evolving structural representations, pretrained visual and textual features remain relatively stable over snapshots and can therefore provide reliable anchors for continuously updated representations.
 To this end, we propose MRCKG, a model tailored to the CMMKGR task.
 Specifically, we first introduce Multimodal Structure-aware Curriculum Learning (MSCL), which jointly evaluates the learning priority of new triples using structural connectivity and multimodal compatibility, allowing the model to absorb new knowledge progressively from easy to hard.
 We then design Cross-Modality Knowledge Preservation (CMKP), which unifies entity stability, consistency of relational semantic patterns, and modal anchoring within a single preservation objective.
 Finally, we develop Multimodal Contrastive Replay, or MMCR, together with a two-stage optimization strategy, to further consolidate previously learned knowledge through multimodal importance sampling and contrastive replay.